I put 4 big white heat marks on wood to test 7 EASY ways to get heat stains out of wood. Surprisingly 3 WORKED, 4 FAILED! Here’s the steps!

 Need to know how to whiten tile grout in your kitchen or bath?
 Check this out.

 Feeling inspired?
-Now that you’ve seen 3 ways to get rid of sweat smells in clothes, you can do it!
-Get washing!
+Now that you’ve seen how to get heat stains out of wood, you can do it!
+Get started!